Floodgates Publishing

 Peter, Paul, John, and James describe one unified response from different angles.
 Read as synecdoche, each apostle speaks of the same gospel response by emphasizing a different part of it.
 The book shows all four in harmony.
 No apostle has to be demoted.
 No text has to be softened.
 No voice has to be silenced.

-Twelve arguments.
+Eleven arguments.
 Three fronts.
 One conclusion.

 Arguments I through IV build the positive framework.
 The Four Levels taxonomy sets the vocabulary, the Analytic Connection shows why belief and baptism are not separable, the Obedience of Faith and the Gospel reframes the entire conversation, and the Law/Gospel Commands distinction dissolves the works objection before it can be raised.

-Arguments I and IX interlock directly: the Four Levels taxonomy resolves the competing vocabulary problem that makes the Perspicuity Self-Contradiction possible.
+Arguments I and VIII interlock directly: the Four Levels taxonomy resolves the competing vocabulary problem that makes the Perspicuity Self-Contradiction possible.
 Once "belief" is disambiguated, the plain reading the Reformers championed actually holds — which is what they claimed to want.

 The arguments live inside the book.
 This page is the map.